Connect Source and Target

 •Connect the <year> element in the source with the <publish_year> element in the target component.

 Finally, you need to supply a value for the <last_updated> element.
 If you hover over its input connector, you can see that the element is of type xs:dateTime (see screenshot below).
-Note that, for tips to be displayed, the toolbar button (Show tips) must be enabled.
-By clicking (Show Data Types) in the toolbar button, you can also make the data type of each item visible at all times.
+To be able to see tips, press the toolbar button.
+By clicking (Show Data Types) in the toolbar, you can also make the data type of each item visible at all times.

-You can get the current date and time by means of an XSLT2 function current-dateTime.
+You can get the current date and time by means of the current-dateTime function.
 To find this function, type it in the text box located at the bottom of the Libraries window (see screenshot below).
 Alternatively, double-click an empty area inside the Mapping pane and start typing current-date.

-To add the function to the mapping, drag the function into the Mapping pane and connect its output to the input of the <last_updated> element (see screenshot below).
+To add the function to the mapping, drag the function into the Mapping pane.
+Then connect its output to the input of the <last_updated> element (see screenshot below).

 You can now validate and save your mapping, as shown in Create and Save Design.